 Join-Share Holding was established on September 10, 2013 in the PRC by the then Shareholders at the relevant time.
-It acquired subsidiaries disposed by our Company during the Corporate Reorganization and such subsidiaries are primarily engaged in the business of fund management and equity investment, which are different from the core business of our Company.
+It acquired subsidiaries disposed by our Company during the Corporate Reorganization and such subsidiaries are primarily engaged in the business of fund management, equity investment and property development, which are different from the core business of our Company.
 Currently, it is owned by 40 corporate and individual shareholders, most of whom are also our Shareholders.
-The top five largest shareholders are Huang Guoshen, Zhang Yubing, Guangdong Jiashijie Furniture Holding Co., Ltd., Li Shenhua and Guangdong Chengwei Trading Development Co., Ltd. (廣東成威商貿發展有限公司) holding approximately 5.22%, 5.22%, 5.10%, 4.8% and 4.52% interests, respectively in Join-Share Holding.
+The top five largest shareholders are Huang Guoshen, Zhang Yubing, Guangdong Jiashijie Furniture Holding Co., Ltd. Li Shenhua and Foshan Fuside Infrastructure Investment Co., Ltd. holding approximately 5.22%,5.10%,4.8% and 4.5% interests, respectively in Join-Share Holding.
 The management team of our Company are separate and independent from Join-Share Holding save and except that four out of five directors of Join-Share Holding are our non-executive Directors, namely Zhang Minming, Gu Lidan, Wu Yanfen and Huang Guoshen, who are not involved in the day-to-day management of our Company.
 Considering the aforesaid factors, Join-Share Holding is an Independent Third Party.